IvannKurchenko/blog-telemetry/blog/1_OPENTELEMETRY.md

 Full docker-compose you can find by [this link](https://github.com/IvannKurchenko/blog-telemetry/blob/main/docker-compose/opentelemetry-zipkin-docker-compose.yml).

 ### APM Example: Datadog
-Within complex APM solutions, like Datadog, it is possible to combine and monitor both metrics and spans at a single place.
-OpenTelemetry offers its own protocol called OTLP, which main advantage is it supports simultaneously export for metrics, spans and logs (not covered here).
-OTLP is push based protocol, meaning application must send data to a collector.
+Within complex APM solutions, like Datadog, it is possible to combine and monitor both metrics and spans in a single place.
+OpenTelemetry offers its own protocol called OTLP, which main advantage is it supports simultaneously export for metrics, spans, and logs (not covered here).
+OTLP is a push-based protocol, meaning the application must send data to a collector.

-In case of Datadog APM, our application won't send data directly to the Datadog site or API.
+In the case of Datadog APM, our application won't send data directly to the Datadog site or API.
 Instead, what we need is to set up and configure the collector.
-See, following [documentation](https://opentelemetry.io/docs/collector/) for more details.
+See, the [documentation](https://opentelemetry.io/docs/collector/) documentation for more details.
 Let's start from collector configuration:
 ```yaml
 # Enables OTPL receiver
 receivers: